 Any other cost categories

-Cost Breakdown
+Cost Breakdown(CBS)

 Breakdown of costs (by categories) for all WPs identified in 3.9.2 and per year.

 For man-power costs, the cost per man-month (cost rates) shall be indicated by Institute (one or more as appropriate depending on categories of personnel), without cumulating in cost rates other cost categories such as travels.